mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ---
 This subsystem is used to move the end effector between way points to retrieve and dispend ingredients.
 Since this subsystem has a considerable range, the load requirement is much higher than the end effector subsystem.

-The robot arm is a 3 DoF arm made of aluminum rectangular tubing for the structure and carbon fiber tubes for the arms.
+3-DoF arm made from aluminum rectangular tubing for structure and carbon-fiber tubing for the arm segments.
 The first 3 DoF uses FRC motors since they could provide substantial torque while having a desirable speed.
 All the motors and gearboxes are mounted towards the base to keep the arm segments light.

 ![Arm Subsystem]({{ '/images/robot-arm2.PNG' | relative_url }}){:.img-fluid}

-### The End effector (WIP)
+### The End Effector (WIP)
 ---
 This subsystem is used to manipulate ingredients.